Tinnitus ( tinnitus ) as an early symptom of CNS problems

 Whistling / ringing in the ears

-Tinnitus (watery tinnitus , whistling or "ringing" in the ears) is a hallucinatory sound, the cause of which is nerve - it is an irritation of some degree of aural path.
+Tinnitus (watery tinnitus , whistling, or ringing in the ears) is a hallucinatory sound, the cause of which is nerve - it is an irritation of some degree of aural path.
 A high tone known as "whistling in the ear" usually occurs with irritation or even death of a single hair cell in the inner ear.
 The dying cell sends a series of action potentials - signals normally used for neuronal communication - in our lethal spasm - and these are our auditory center evaluated as the pure tone of frequency corresponding to the location of the hair cell in the snail.
-Dying of hair cells is a normal phenomenon advancing with age - old people lose first the ability to hear high tones and later often deaf almost completely.
+Dying of hair cells is a normal phenomenon that progresses with age - old people lose first the ability to hear high tones and later they often deaf almost completely.
 This is a phenomenon that can slow down but not stop by the right diet and care for neurological health.

-Tingling / tingling in your ears
+Noise / tingling in the ears

 Tinnitus is a symptom of impending CNS damage